roamtouch/app-helloworld-android/README.md

 > A sample application for Android developer with gestureKit technoloty.

+You can down load this application from the [PLAY STORE](https://play.google.com/store/apps/details?id=com.roamtouch.gesturekit.gesturekithelloworld).

 ## Usage

 Draw the h gesture or press the button.